Indigenous Philippine folk religions: Shamans

 A Hiligaynon woman depicting a babaylan (Visayan shaman) during a festival.
-According to Spanish records, majority of pre-colonial shamans were women, while the other portion was composed of feminized men.
-Both of which were treated by the natives with high respect, equal to the datu (domain ruler).
+According to Spanish records, the majority of precolonial shamans were women, while the minority were bakla, effeminate men.
+Both were highly respected, on par with the datu or local ruler.
 Due to Spanish colonization, many of the islands' shamans were brutalized in the name of Christianity, misogyny, and racism.

-Indigenous shamans are the spiritual leaders of various ethnic peoples of the Philippine islands from the pre-colonial era to the present era.
-These shamans, many of whom are still extant, are almost always women or effeminate men (asog or bayok).
+Filipino shamans are the spiritual leaders of various ethnic groups in the Philippines from the precolonial era to the present.
+These shamans, many of whom are still extant, are almost always women or bakla (effeminate men, also called asog or bayok).
 They are believed to have spirit guides, by which they could contact and interact with the spirits and deities (anito or diwata) and the spirit world.
-Their primary role are as mediums during pag-anito séance rituals.
-There are also various subtypes of shamans specializing in the arts of healing and herbalism, divination, and sorcery.
-Numerous types of shamans use different kinds of items in their work, such as talismans or charms known as agimat or anting-anting, curse deflectors such as buntot pagi, and sacred oil concoctions, among many other objects.
+Their primary role is a medium during the pag-anito.
+There are also various subtypes of shamans specializing in the arts of traditional medicine and herbalism, divination, and sorcery.

+Filipino shamans use various items in their work, including talismans or charms known as agimat or anting-anting, curse-deflecting implements such as Buntot Pagi, and sacred oil concoctions, among many other objects.
 All social classes, including the shamans, respect and revere their deity statues (called larauan, bulul, manang, etc.), which represent one or more specific deities within their ethnic pantheon, which includes non-ancestor deities and deified ancestors.
-More general terms used by Spanish sources for native shamans throughout the archipelago were derived from Tagalog and Visayan anito ("spirit"); these include terms like maganito and anitera.
+More general terms used by Spanish sources for native shamans throughout the archipelago were derived from anito; these include terms like maganito and anitera.